 I’m really, really sorry, but a dark wind that’s twice foul… makes me think someone is letting loose with one helluva fart due to the ‘breaking wind’ idiom.
 More accurately, the translation should’ve been something like ‘Twin Devils of the Dark Wind’ or something like that.
 Tweak as one will for style and preference.

 Whenever qinggong is mentioned, it’s done as ‘lightness qinggong kung fu’.
 I understand the struggle to translate this, I hate doing this term as well and opt for levitation skills (with a footnote) or immense leaps/jumps or qinggong.
-But so many words to describe one martial concept illustrates the ongoing struggle throughout the novel to accurately define the notion.
+Using so many words to describe one martial concept illustrates the ongoing struggle throughout the novel to accurately define the notion.
 In the end, the reader gets bogged down in the redundancy.

 Being literal VS localizing more in the target language is a translation debate that will likely rage forever on.
 I fall on the latter side of that argument, and feel that it’s part of the translator’s job to translate the essence and meaning behind a phrase, rather than just parse a singular Chinese character into an English word.